NoviScl/Design2Code/README.md

 ## Data and Predictions

-### Testset
+### Design2Code

-You can download the full testset from this [Google Drive link](https://drive.google.com/file/d/12uRO5EC7hkg6qAOyfJhb4YsrQ_qpL5bt/view?usp=sharing) or access it from the Huggingface dataset [page](https://huggingface.co/datasets/SALT-NLP/Design2Code).
+You can download the full Design2Code testset from this [Google Drive link](https://drive.google.com/file/d/12uRO5EC7hkg6qAOyfJhb4YsrQ_qpL5bt/view?usp=sharing) or access it from the Huggingface dataset [page](https://huggingface.co/datasets/SALT-NLP/Design2Code).

 After you unzip it into `testset_final/`, the folder should include 484 pairs of screenshots (`xx.png`) and corresponding HTML code (`xx.html`).
+We also include the placeholder image file `rick.jpg` which is used in the HTML codes.

+### Design2Code-HARD
+You can download the full Design2Code-HARD testset from this [link](https://huggingface.co/datasets/SALT-NLP/Design2Code-HARD/resolve/main/Design2Code-HARD.zip), or you may access it from the Huggingface dataset [page](https://huggingface.co/datasets/SALT-NLP/Design2Code-HARD).

+The downloaded folder includes 80 pairs of screenshots (`xx.png`) and corresponding HTML code (`xx.html`).
 We also include the placeholder image file `rick.jpg` which is used in the HTML codes.

 ### Taking Screenshots